HowProgrammingWorks/SelfAssessment/Skills/DotNET.md

   - Debugging tools and strategies 👂 heard
   - Performance profiling and analysis
 - Data Access and ORM
-  - Entity Framework Core 👂 heard
+  - Entity Framework Core 🙋 explained
   - Dapper
   - ADO.NET for database access
-  - Data modeling and migration
+  - Data modeling and migration 🖐️ used
-  - Repository and Unit of Work patterns
+  - Repository and Unit of Work patterns 👂 heard
   - CRUD operations 🖐️ used
 - Error Handling and Debugging
   - Exception handling in .NET 🖐️ used
-  - Custom error classes 👂 heard
+  - Custom error classes 🎓 known
-  - Debugging and diagnostic tools
+  - Debugging and diagnostic tools 👂 heard
   - Profiling and performance analysis
   - Memory leak detection
 - Integration and Extensibility